dart-lang/site-www/src/null-safety/migration-guide.md

 var zeroOne = <int?>[zero, one];
 ```

+By clicking the **line 3** link,
-By clicking line 3, you can see the migration tool's reasons for
+you can see the migration tool's reasons for
 adding the `!`.
-But if you know that `zero` can't be null,
+Because you know that `zero` can't be null,
-then you can improve the migration result.
+you can improve the migration result.

 #### Improving migration results {#hint-markers}